 Of course, we would be remiss if we did not point out that the Rodman Doctrine as it has been articulated thus far may contain a few fairly significant holes in it.

 First, it fails to consider or acknowledge that as recently as two months ago North Korea's National Defense Commission issued a statement that said, "settling accounts with the U.S. needs to be done with force, not with words."
 It also promised "a new phase of the anti-U.S. struggle."
-Hmm ... color us skeptical, but those seem curious comments, indeed, from a nation
+Hmm ... color us skeptical, but those seem curious comments, indeed, from a nation that doesn't "want to do war."

 Second, it was just two weeks ago that North Korea conducted an underground nuclear test, which it made clear was a warning to the United States to drop what it considers a "hostile" policy toward the North.